ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 In `ezxmltext` you may have links which refer to other objects by their remote ID.
 This isn't supported in `richtext`, so the conversion tool must look up such remote IDs and replace them with the `object_id` or `node_id`.
 If the conversion tool cannot find the object by its remote id, it issues a warning about it.

-In older eZ Publish databases you may also have invalid links due to lack of reference to a target (no `href`, `url_id`, etc.):
+In older eZ Publish databases you may also have invalid links due to lack of reference to a target (for example, no `href` or `url_id`):

 ```
     <link>some text</link>